codidact/docs/User-Help/CodidactAbilities.md

 ## What does this ability allow me to do?

 This ability allows you to unilaterally edit posts, as well as review suggested edits from other users.
 Edits should be used to improve posts, including edits improving spelling, grammar, and formatting, as well as fixes for missing [alt text](/help/alt-text), broken images and links, and other improvements.
-Edits should, however, respect the goal of the original poster.
+Edits should always respect the goal of the original poster.

 > ![Edit post button](https://meta.codidact.com/uploads/PW9TNLAZwQWfaX1RMCBEbHDt)